Reference

 proto interface

-A .proto file defining the typed service call service interface contract between micro services.
-The mos-interfaces repo holds 63 .proto files covering 46 service interfaces across connectivity, positioning, vision, power, and data domains.
+A .proto file defining the typed service-call contract between micro services.
+The mos-interfaces repo holds 89 .proto files covering services across connectivity, positioning, vision, power, and data domains.

 Every micro service imports from this single shared registry.
 No per-repo wire format negotiation. mos-codegen generates typed stubs for each language SDK from these .proto files.